 • Customers must be able to opt-out of future robocalls during a robocall.
 If there is an opt-out requested, the call must be disconnected immediately and no future calls can be made to that consumer by that organization.

 As this act was written before cell phone technology was fully developed, the original text does not include text messaging, but that has since been included as well.
 Calls that are exempt from the TCPA include calls made on behalf of a non-profit organization, calls not made for commercial purposes, and calls that do not include an unsolicited advertisement.
+For example, inquiries about a lady bird deed in Michigan are exempt since they do not involve unsolicited advertisements.

 What Consumers Can Do to Protect Their Rights